adamggrim/Moonbeam/README.md

 2. **Choose the slider type and hues**

 3. **Bend the saturation**

-To improve legibility of certain colors against a light or dark background, you can bend the saturation in specific sections.
+To improve legibility of certain colors against a light or dark background, you can bend the saturation in a specific section.

-To add a second saturation bend, repeat the process:
+4. **View the slider**

 ## Usage